Grizzly 75 ReviewPrice: $300 List | $299.99 at Amazon Pros: Durable

 RELATED REVIEW: The Best Coolers and Ice Chests of 2018

 We were disappointed with the Grizzly's performance in our insulation tests.
-It maintained safe food temperatures for 3 full days.
-This was matched by 2 of the traditional models we tested, the Coleman Xtreme and the Igloo Max Cold, and is only a day better than the worst performer, the Rubbermaid Extreme.
-It retained ice for for 5 days, which was also matched by 1 of the traditional models, the Coleman.
+It maintained safe food temperatures for three full days.
+This was matched by two of the traditional models we tested, the Coleman Xtreme and the Igloo Max Cold, and is only a day better than the worst performer, the Rubbermaid DuraChill.
+It retained ice for five days, which was also matched by one of the traditional models, the Coleman.
 The Grizzly's performance garnered a score of 4 in our insulation testing.
 This score fits in much better with the traditional models, which score in the 3-4 range, than with the high-end models, most of which scored in the 8-9 range.
 Its performance also indicates that a long weekend camping trip would be the longest trip we'd feel safe using the Grizzly for.
 We expected much better insulation value from a high-end model.